memgraph/orb/docs/data.md

 ### Edge

 Edge object (interface `orb.IEdge`) is created on top of the edge data that is provided via `orb.data.setup` or `orb.data.merge` functions.
-Edge object contains the information:
+The Edge object contains the information:

 * `id` - Readonly unique `id` provided on init (same as `.data.id`)
 * `data` - User provided information on `orb.data.setup` or `orb.data.merge`